ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 between the host system and the VM.

 > [!NOTE]
-> The `tap` backend typically requires running QEMU with root privileges in order to create TAP interfaces.
+> Creating TAP interfaces typically requires root privileges,
+> so we must run QEMU with `sudo` when using the `tap` backend.

 However, creating a TAP interface alone does not give the VM layer 3 connectivity and internet access.
 That requires some more plumbing in the host system.
 By default, `qemu` invokes predefined scripts for additional setup and teardown of TAP interfaces.
 These can be found in `/etc/qemu-ifup` and `/etc/qemu-ifdown`.
 The default implementation of `qemu-ifup` is to search for a virtual bridge interface in the host system corresponding to default route.
-The TAP interface is the connected to that bridge.
+The TAP interface is then connected to that bridge.

 We want to take full control of this process.
 Fortunately, `qemu` allows us to pass custom scripts for TAP interface setup and teardown.